 Most of the control room was behind me, but I was able to see a few monitors come online and start showing all sorts of data.
 But it meant nothing to me.
 I remained hooked up to that awful machine for what felt like hours.
 I reached a point to where the data flashing on the screens and the commotion dying behind me caused me to think I was almost done with the torturous process.
 Then, without warning, everything went black.

+-------------------------------------------------------

 Voices.
 No. A voice.
 I knew that voice.
 Well, I didn’t know who the voice belonged to, but I had heard it before – last night in my dreams.
 But I didn’t know if this really constituted as a dream.
 I didn’t remember anything else happening last night.
 There was just the voice.
 And even now, I didn’t feel as though I was really in a dream.
 It felt more like reality, albeit a very dark one.